-31. (1) Every petroleum right must have a minimum of 10 per cent undivided participating interest by black persons.

-- (2) The black persons' undivided participation interest in a petroleum right contemplated in subsection (1) may be diluted to no less than five per cent to any funder or company, regardless of the ownership structure of such a funder or company, for 25 purposes of raising capital subject to section 29. - (3) The dilution of black persons' participation contemplated in subsection (2) will not trigger a requirement for the holder of the petroleum right to augment black persons' participation interest to 10 per cent. - (4) The holder or an applicant for a petroleum right who is not able to comply with the required black persons' participation interest requirement contemplated in subsection (1) must lodge a request for extension to comply within a period to be determined by the Petroleum Agency. - (5) An application for extension contemplated in subsection (4) must be accompanied by- - (a) detailed information and proof of inability to secure the required percentage of black participation in the petroleum right; - (b) full details of potential black persons that were engaged; and - (c) any other information as may be determined by the Petroleum Agency for purposes of assessing the application. - (6) The Petroleum Agency may grant extension contemplated in subsection (4) for a period not exceeding two years, subject to terms and conditions that must be recorded in the petroleum right. - (7) An application for a petroleum right may be granted subject to the provisions of subsections (3), (4) and (5).
+- 31. (1) Every petroleum right must have a minimum of 10 per cent undivided participating interest by black persons. - (2) The black persons' undivided participation interest in a petroleum right contemplated in subsection (1) may be diluted to no less than five per cent, subject to a right of first refusal by the State on terms agreed to with the relevant black person, to any 45 funder or company, regardless of the ownership structure of such a funder or company, for purposes of raising capital subject to section 29. - (3) The dilution of black persons' participation contemplated in subsection (2) will not trigger a requirement for the holder of the petroleum right to augment black persons' participation interest to 10 per cent. - (4) The holder or an applicant for a petroleum right who is not able to comply with the required black persons' participation interest requirement contemplated in subsection (1) must lodge a request for extension to comply within a period to be determined by the Petroleum Agency. - (5) An application for extension contemplated in subsection (4) must be accompanied 55

+- (a) detailed information and proof of inability to secure the required percentage of black participation in the petroleum right; - (b) full details of potential black persons that were engaged; and - (c) any other information as may be determined by the Petroleum Agency for purposes of assessing the application.

+- (6) The Petroleum Agency may grant extension contemplated in subsection (4) for a period not exceeding two years, subject to terms and conditions that must be recorded in the petroleum right. - (7) An application for a petroleum right may be granted subject to the provisions of subsections (3), (4) and (5).